nstruharova/green-sites/README.md

 # Our goals

 Our main goal is to provide developers with additional support when designing a new website or re-designing an existing website for sustainability.
-To make it as convenient as possible to use, we integrated the functionality in form of a plug-
+To make it as convenient as possible to use, we integrated the functionality in form of a plug-in that can be used directly in the Chrome™ browser during web design.

 # Features